AnthonyDickson/bacteria-project/README.md

 ## 2. Data
 The data consists of fluorescence spectra readings from six different species of bacteria: Bacillus cereus, Listeria monocytogenes, Staphylococcus aureus, Salmonella enterica, Escherichia coli, and Pseudomonas aureginosa.
 In the dataset these are referred to as 'bc', 'lm', 'sa', 'se', 'ec', and 'pa', respectively.
-For each bacteria sample there are spectra readings for about 1043 different wavelengths of light (from ~395 nm to ~785 nm) and the three growth phases: lag, log, and stationary.
+For each bacteria sample there are fluorescence spectra readings for about 1043 different wavelengths of light (from ~395 nm to ~785 nm) and the three growth phases: lag, log, and stationary.
 This means that for each bacteria sample there are 3 * 1043 data points.

 Furthermore, the spectra readings are generated with two different integration times, 16ms and 32ms.
 Integration time is the time spent gathering each fluorescence spectra reading.